 Be aware of what the notes are that you’re playing while playing them.

-There is nothing wrong with only thinking scale shapes and patterns.
+There is nothing wrong with only thinking about scale shapes and patterns.

-After all: they eyes took over from the ears.
+After all: their eyes took over from the ears.

 To practice your fret board knowledge, I recommend following blogs:

 I also have fretboard exercises that are so specialized and effective, that I only teach them in my guitar lessons.